Table Of Contents

 How did you stack up?

-STEP 2: Look at Images Through a Critical Lens
+STEP 2: Look at Images through a Critical Lens

-10 Key Questions for Evaluating Images1
+10 Key Questions for Evaluating Images

 Practical Tools for Image Vetting